arangodb/docs/3.7/aql/functions-arangosearch.md

 `NGRAM_MATCH(path, target, threshold, analyzer)`

 Match documents whose attribute value has an ngram similarity higher than the specified threshold.

-The similarity is calculated as length of longest common ngram sequence between attribute value and target value, divided by the target's ngrams count.
+The similarity is calculated by counting the longest sequence of matching ngrams of the attribute and target value, divided by the target's total ngram count.

-The ngrams are produced by the context Analyzer.
-It is recommended to use analyzer of type ngram with preserveOriginal=false and min=max.
-Increasing ngram length will increase accuracy, but reduce error tolerance.
-In most cases size of ngram 2 or 3 will be a good choice.
+The ngrams for both attribute and target are produced by the specified Analyzer.
+It is recommended to use an Analyzer of type `ngram` with `preserveOriginal: false` and `min` equal to `max`.
+Increasing the ngram length will increase accuracy, but reduce error tolerance.
+In most cases a size of 2 or 3 will be a good choice.

 - **path** (attribute path expression): the path of the attribute to compare against in the document